CS

 The Subaru WRX responds with a Petrol making 202kW and 350Nm, paired to a manual driving all four wheels.
 It gets to 100km/h in 6.4 seconds.

 The Subaru WRX has the clear power advantage at 202kW vs 130kW.
+In the real-world sprint, the Subaru WRX is 2.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort